| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 Most of the trekking in the Everest region is a challenging trek and takes more than 14 days.
 But the 8-day Everest View Trek from Kathmandu is different; it’s effective for busy as well as aged trekkers who want to trek in the Everest region but don’t want to do the difficult and long trek.

 Everest Panorama Trek costs vary based on accommodation services.
-The budget Everest Panorama trek cost is 1000 USD.
-The cost includes two nights luxury accommodation in Kathmandu, the domestic flight fare from Kathmandu to Lukla and return to Kathmandu, five nights’ accommodation charge in Everest region, the cost of three meals (breakfast, lunch and dinner) of your choice, your trekking guide’s and porter’s charge.
+The budget cost is 1000 USD.
+The cost includes two nights' luxury accommodation in Kathmandu, the domestic flight fare from Kathmandu to Lukla and return to Kathmandu, five nights’ accommodation charge in Everest region, the cost of three meals (breakfast, lunch and dinner) of your choice, your trekking guide’s and porter’s charge.

-The luxury Everest Panorama trek cost is relatively higher than the budget trek.
+The luxury Panorama trek cost is relatively higher than the budget trek.
 The luxury services include luxury accommodation in the Everest region and a five-star hotel in Kathmandu.
 The cost exceeds 2000 USD based on other facilities such as a hot water shower, room heater, electric blanket, and soup in each meal.
+If you want long and comfprtable trek, try the Luxury Everest Base Camp trek.

 Everest Panorama trek days counting start as you arrive at Kathmandu.
 Our first meeting will be at Tribhuvan International Airport, Kathmandu.
 With a warm welcome, our company member will drop you in the hotel from the airport.
 In the evening, you will have a welcome dinner with company members and meet your guide.
 You can talk about the trip as well.
 Night stay in a luxurious hotel in Kathmandu, where you have check-in from the airport.